A unique method of guided visualization:

 At The Midline School, we teach practices that help students understand the architecture of their own inner and outer landscapes, and from that embodied knowledge, learn how to guide others with clarity and care.
 Our teachings weave archetypal work, trauma-aware spirituality, nervous system literacy, and embodied practice into a steady, relational approach to inner transformation.

-Integral to this practice is the belief that even our inner monsters and exiles are simply parts of ourselves that have adapted over time in an attempt to protect us or to survive.
+Integral to this practice is the belief that each person is a complex soul system made of many parts.
+Within us are exiles, tricksters, shadows, monsters, young versions of Self, reclaimed parts, and looping stories.
+We believe that even our inner monsters are simply parts of ourselves that have adapted over time in an attempt to protect us or to survive.
 The worlds within us are not patriarchies.
 They do not require the slaying or conquering of monsters.
 Instead, we practice curiosity and self-compassion.
 We learn to soothe our shadows, our creatures, our beasts, and to invite them to rest and integrate.

 Befriending the Whole Self